-Join our community for carers
+Join our carers community online

 You may not consider yourself to be a 'carer'.
 You might think that what you are doing is just part of your relationship with the person you are looking after.
 However, if you give unpaid support to a member of your family or to a friend, who could not manage without your help, you are classed as a carer and it's important you're looking after yourself too.